Badukemi/GettingCleaningData/Codebook.md

 #Codebook for the Getting and Cleaning Data Project

-Objective is to combine two data sets each comprising three files and clean the data ready for analysis
+Objective is to combine two data sets each comprising three files and clean the data ready for analysis.
+See the readme for the locaiton of the files.

+Requires the dplyr package to be installed.

 ##Variables